psalire/calottery-Daily-3-Number-Generator/README.md

 and so on

-So, it is possible with a multiple API calls and combination of returned JSONs to get all historical data as this program requires.

 ----

 Parses calottery's .txt of Daily 3 results to generate playable Daily 3 numbers using the "hot number" strategy, wherein the least played numbers over a certain amount of draws are considered playable.